Continually Updated Clinical Reference

 Epithelialization

 The process begins within hours of tissue injury.
 Epidermal cells at the wound edges undergo structural changes, allowing them to detach from their connections to other epidermal cells and to their basement membrane.
 Intracellular actin microfilaments are formed, allowing the epidermal cells to creep across the wound surface.
 As the cells migrate, they dissect the wound and separate the overlying eschar from the underlying viable tissue.
-In superficial wounds (eg, wounds due to laser resurfacing, dermabrasion, chemical peel treatments) adnexal structures (eg, sebaceous glands, hair follicles)contribute to reepithelialization.
+In superficial wounds (eg, wounds due to laser resurfacing, dermabrasion, chemical peel treatments) adnexal structures (eg, sebaceous glands, hair follicles) contribute to reepithelialization.

 Wounds in a moist environment demonstrate a faster and more direct course of epithelialization.
 Occlusive and semiocclusive dressings applied in the first 48 hours after injury may maintain tissue humidity and optimize epithelialization.
+Studies have shown that occlusive dressings in the form of silicone sheeting, or other forms of occlusive dressing, limit epidermal inflammatory factors that contribute to epidermal hyperplasia, by restoring barrier function and increasing skin hydration.
+[2]

 When epithelialization is complete, the epidermal cell assumes its original form, and new desmosomal linkages to other epidermal cells and hemidesmosomal linkages to the basement membrane are restored.